The Mystery of Sundowner’s Syndrome

 - Seek medical advice.
 Physical ailments, such as bladder or incontinence problems, could be making it difficult to sleep.

-If you or your loved one needs help getting through restless nights &/or mornings, contact Dakota Home Care at (877) 691-0015 for a private consultation on how we can help with a professional in home caregiver in Fargo, ND and the surrounding areas.
+If you or your loved one needs help getting through restless nights &/or mornings, contact Dakota Home Care at (877) 691-0015 for a private consultation on how we can help with elder care in Bismarck, ND and the surrounding areas.